A question asked by a NEET aspirant – “What is required to score 150 in NEET Physics? How to score 160+ in Physics NEET?”

-What is Required to Score Good Marks in NEET Physics?
+What is Required to Score 150+ in NEET Physics?

 - You are a PCB student, doesn’t mean your Physics is meant to be weak.
-There will be all sorts of people telling you that because you haven’t taken Math your Physics will be weak.
+There will be all sorts of people telling you that because you haven’t taken Math, your Physics will not be strong.
 I sat with my engineering stream friend and used to discuss Physics questions passionately.
 This is a myth that Math is needed for a strong Physics.

 - Practice as many questions as you can which involve the concepts of Calculus and other Mathematical tools for enhancing confidence.

 - Never run from the subject.
 If a tough question is thrown at you, try it as long as you sweat yourself.
 Don’t feel intimidated in front of toppers and Physics geeks.
 Who knows, they can be weak in other subjects too!